krbnite/krbnite.github.io/_notes/CS294-158__Deep-Unsupervised-Learning.md

 ### Maximum-Likelihood Estimation
-MLE is about model parameters.
+MLE is about determining model parameters.

 The idea is that you've got a data set, and you've already guessed at or decided on what the model looks like -- that is, you've assumed some sort of functional form.
 For example, you might assume the model should be linear.
-Problem is, at this point, if you have D features, then given you've assumed a linear model, you have D+1 parameters to define.
+Problem is, at this point, you have an infinite number of possible models: you need to somehow select one.
+In the linear example, if you have D features, this means you have D+1 parameters to define.

 I purposely say "define" and not "learn" because you cannot learn the parameters (train the model) until you've defined a learning strategy.